 In the Buddha’s time there was no mass media to compete with — no internet or television.
 And the Buddha never had to be concerned about globalisation or global warming.
 So we believe it is vital to explore and establish how his teaching of human potential is still crucially important, how Buddhists can be socially engaged and contribute to a better world.
-In the last 40 years the Triratna Buddhist Community has changed a great deal.
-Sangharakshita has now handed-on responsibility for community’s spiritual vitality to his followers and we are entering a new phase of growth and consolidation: learning from, and building upon our history, and developing into a broad-based, mature and experienced spiritual community playing a significant role in bringing Buddhism to the West.
+In the last 48 years the Triratna Buddhist Community has changed a great deal.
+Sangharakshita has now handed on responsibility for our community’s spiritual vitality to his followers and we are entering a new phase of growth and consolidation: learning from and building upon our history, and developing into a broad-based, mature and experienced spiritual community playing a significant role in bringing Buddhism to the West.

 Ours is an ecumenical movement, aligned to no one tradition or school, but drawing selectively on the whole stream of Buddhist inspiration.
 We now have Buddhist Centres running activities in 27 countries around the world.
 For details, see our find us section.

 The Buddhist Centre: buddhism for today